 As 2015 approached, I had conceived of a documentary project that would explore this relationship, and with stops planted across the U.S, Henry and I set off on a two-year filmmaking adventure.

 My lifelong passion is filmmaking.
 As a child and through my teens I inhaled movies, made short films and wrote screenplays.
 I earned a Masters degree in Media Studies from the New School in New York City, where I fell in love with the documentary form and became interested in the creative ways we can look at what lies beneath the surface of everyday experience.

 For most of my career I have produced multimedia for companies, universities and nonprofits.
 Along the way I published Borderlines: A Memoir with Random House.
 The book explores my experiences following the loss of my mother to cancer just after I graduated from college.

 Now I am eager to share my first independently produced documentary, MOMENTS OF TRUTH, as well as the film’s companion book.
-I hope these works can inspire viewers to feel as curious as I am about the reasons we form beliefs, and the ways we are all connected.
+I hope these works can inspire viewers to feel as curious as I am about the reasons we form beliefs, and the ways we are connected.